-For the key player problem with $k=1$, comparing the selfloop $m_{ii}$ is suffice to determine who is the most wanted player in the network in Figure \ref{fig-reg3}.
-The group version of intercentrality requires more detailed information beyond selfloops.
-In particular, the number of walks between the players in $S$, $m_{ij}$, also matters, as shown from the comparison between $\{2,7\}$ and $\{2,5\}$.
+For the key player problem with $k=1$, comparing the self-loop $m_{ii}$ is sufficient to determine who is the most wanted player in the network in Figure \ref{fig-reg3}.
+The group version of intercentrality requires more detailed information beyond self-loops.
+In particular, the number of walks between the players in $S$, $m_{ij}$, also matters, as shown by the comparison between $\{2,7\}$ and $\{2,5\}$.
 Nevertheless, the monotonicity result in Proposition \ref{dominated groups} (ii) enables us to rule out many dominated groups for consideration.

 Another interesting point is the comparison between $S^{\ast }=\left\{ 2,7\right\} $ and $\hat S=\{1,6\}$.
-Both player 1 and 6 are key players with $k=1$ (see Table \ref{tb1}), but $\hat S=\{1,6\}$, the combination of two key players, does not form the key group with $k=2$ as $d_{\{1,6\}}<d_{\{2,7 \}}$.\footnote{ Note that Proposition \ref{dominated groups} (ii) is not applicable here as the matrix $\mathbf{M}_{\hat S\hat S}$ does not dominate $\mathbf{M}_{S^* S^*}$ entry by entry ($m_{22}=m_{77}>m_{11}=m_{66}$, but $m_{27}< m_{16}$).} Simply collecting all the key players together does not solve the key group problem.
+Both players 1 and 6 are key players with $k=1$ (see Table \ref{tb1}), but $\hat S=\{1,6\}$, the combination of two key players, does not form the key group with $k=2$ as $d_{\{1,6\}}<d_{\{2,7 \}}$.\footnote{ Note that Proposition \ref{dominated groups} (ii) is not applicable here, as the matrix $\mathbf{M}_{\hat S\hat S}$ does not dominate $\mathbf{M}_{S^* S^*}$ entry by entry ($m_{22}=m_{77}>m_{11}=m_{66}$, but $m_{27}< m_{16}$).} Simply collecting all of the key players together does not solve the key group problem.
 In fact, in this example, the key group with $k=2$ does not include any key player with $k=1$.
 These observations point to the computational complexity of the key group problem, which is NP-hard (see Proposition 5 in \cite{Ballester2010} and the detailed discussion therein). \end{ex}